ExploreASL/Documentation/docs/Population_Module.md

 taken in account before creating these biasfields
 PM: add normalization of between-subjects SD as well.
 PM: are there other things we can normalize?

+Note that NaNs in the images are ignored (so for each voxel only the subjects without a NaN in the voxel are considered)

+This function has the following sections:

+0. Admin
+1. Load images & store site-average CBF images
+2. Smooth the site-average CBF images to biasfields
+3. Create average biasfield
+4. Create new bias-fields, masked & expand
+5. Save biasfields
+6. Create backup of each CBF image before applying biasfields
+7. Print QC reference images
+8. Rescale CBF images (apply the biasfield correction)
+9. Re-load & store site-average CBF images
+10. Perform site-wise SD correction & save new CBF images